 1. Someone of equal status or when you are unsure of someone’s status:

 Pull your hands close to your body, elbows in with fingertips reaching to about neck level (see image above) but not above your chin.
-Now lower your head, tilting your chin slightly towards your thumbs.
+Now lower your head.
+This is a good enough wai in everyday situations.

 2. Someone of lower status than you

-Follow the same instructions as number 1 (above), but this time keep your head straight or only very slightly inclined as you wai.
+Follow the same instructions as number 1, but this time keep your head straight or only slightly inclined as you wai.
+You can also keep your hands fairly low, since the height of the hands is an indication of the other person's status of authority.

 3. Someone of higher status than you.

-Bring your hands up higher this time, and lower your head so that your fingertips reach above the tip of the nose.
+This time, lower your head so your fingertips reach above the tip of your nose. you can bring your hands up higher in this instance.

 4. Monks and Buddha images